jk128/swarm-demo/README.md

 # TODO

+- dockerize build
-- bean validation
+- bean validation on UserResource / jax-rs so that it happens before saving to DB
 - AT doesn't run from IDE coz of classloading problem :-(
-- filter or something which converts exceptions into pretty json objects including stack trace
-- dockerize build
 - add custom service locator based on consul health and tags
 - give test and actual archives nice names - tried `swarm.app.name`, `swarm.app.path` and `swarm.app.artifact` all of which cause problems either during tests or afterwards when running the jar. altho not so bad since when run from JAR it uses jar name.
 - fix logging during tests: